Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Discussion

-Prior knowledge can refine these beliefs further, giving the beliefs in the prior distributions shown in Fig.s~\ref{fig_CBInoFails_maintxt} and \ref{fig_CBIsoln_noFails}.
-These beliefs imply that as the number of successful executions $n$ increases without bound, in order for the assessor to be conservative, their confidence in the bound must diminish (e.g. see dotted curve in Fig.~\ref{fig_example2_nuclear}).
-Because, as $n$ increases, the increasing number of successful executions makes all of the other beliefs unlikely, except the beliefs that the executions are ``perfectly positively correlated'' and the failure-rate is ``as small as possible, but no smaller than $b$''.
-In modelling terms, the Klotz likelihood tends to zero at all of the nonzero probability locations in Fig.~\ref{fig_CBInoFails_maintxt}, except at the point $(b,1)$ where the likelihood has the constant value $(1-b)$ for all $n$.
-The failure-free executions eventually undermine confidence in the upper bound $b$.
+PKs refine these beliefs, giving the prior distributions shown in Fig.s~\ref{fig_CBInoFails_maintxt} and \ref{fig_CBIsoln_noFails}.
+These beliefs imply that as failure-free executions increase without bound, in order for the assessor to be conservative, their confidence in the bound must diminish (e.g., see dotted curve in Fig.~\ref{fig_example2_nuclear}).
+Because the increasing number of successful executions makes all other beliefs unlikely, except the beliefs that the executions are ``perfectly positively correlated'' and the \emph{pfe} is ``as small as possible, but no smaller than $b$''.
+The Klotz likelihood tends to zero at all of the nonzero probability locations in Fig.~\ref{fig_CBInoFails_maintxt}, except at the point $(b,1)$ where the likelihood has the constant value $(1-b)$ for all $n$.
+Failure-free executions eventually undermine confidence.